 - Second Movement includes a slow movement, such as adagio.

-- Fourth Movement a final allegro, rondo, or sonata
+- Fourth Movement is a final allegro, rondo, or sonata.

 The orchestra includes many kinds of instruments.
 Each has a different look and tone color.
 Think of each as a different home within your neighborhood housing a different family.
 Just as each home has a different name, the orchestra is made up of families too.

 The four families of the orchestra include: The String Family which are the violins, violas, basses and cellos.
 The Percussion Family includes the harp, piano, cymbals, triangles, timpanis, bass drum, snare drum and the marimba.
 The Woodwind Family is made up of the piccolo, flutes, oboes, English horn, bassoon, clarinets, bass clarinets, and the contrabassoon.
 The Brass Family has the French horns, trombones, tuba and trumpets.

 - Arrival.
 Patrons (that is you) should arrive no later than 30 minutes prior to the start of the performance.
 This will allow you and your party ample time to use the hall's facilities, find seats, and settle in for the performance.
 In general, most halls open their doors 60 to 90 minutes before the concert.

 - Silence Electronic Devices.
 Cell phones, beepers, watches, electronic organizers, and any other noise-alarm device that might potentially disrupt the concert should be switched to silent mode or turned off.

 - Attire.
 There is quite a bit of misinformation about this one on the web.
 It is true that this may depend upon where you are attending the concert; however, here are some general rules for dress at the symphony.
 Patrons of the symphony generally wear semi-formal, elegant, and business attire.
 On certain occasions such as an opening night, formal attire may be requested.